ludocode/onramp/docs/virtual-machine.md

 - assembly syntax: `divu <r:dest> <m:arg1> <m:arg2>`
 - behaviour: `dest = arg1 / arg2` (unsigned)

-The `divu` instruction divides the 32-bit values `arg1` by `arg2`, placing the result in a register.
+The `divu` instruction divides the numerator `arg1` by the denominator `arg2`, placing the result in a register.

 Note that a 32-bit two's complement signed division produces different results; you must be careful to perform unsigned division.
 Signed division is simulated by the `divs` instruction in compound assembly.

+If arg2 is 0, the result is undefined; the VM may halt, corrupt memory, or produce incorrect results.

 Programs compiled with Onramp try to use other instructions (shift, multiply) in place of divide where possible.
 The divide instruction is assumed to be the slowest opcode in an Onramp VM.